MatthiasF999/modulemanager/manual/usage_ModuleManager.md

 ```

 ## Variables
-Place the variables in a JSON Object
+Place the variables in a JSON Object (or call without to use defaults)

 | optional  | variable     | default   | description                          |
 | --------- | ------------ | --------- | ------------------------------------ |